jpfairbanks/SemanticModels.jl/doc/src/usecases.md

 3. What if the implementation of this function was different?

 The "how" questions can be answered by running counterfactuals of the model.
-In order to run counterfactuals we need to modfiy the code.
+In order to run counterfactuals we need to modify the code.
 The current approach is for scientists to modify code writen by other scientists.
 This takes a long time and requires models to be converted from the modeling level to the code level, then someone else reads the code and converts it back to the modeling level.